 We are party to certain legal proceedings incidental to the normal course of our business.
 We are required to establish reserves for litigation matters where those matters present loss contingencies that are both probable and estimable.
 When loss contingencies are not both probable and estimable, we do not establish reserves.
 Based on current knowledge, we do not believe that loss contingencies, if any, arising from pending investigations, litigation or regulatory matters will have a material adverse effect on our financial condition, results of operations or cash flows.
-Additionally, based on our current knowledge, we do not believe such loss contingencies are both probable and estimable and therefore, as of December 31, 2018 and September 30, 2018, we had no established reserves for such loss contingencies.
+Additionally, based on our current knowledge, we do not believe that probable and estimable and therefore, as of March 31, 2019 and September 30, 2018, we had no established reserves for such loss contingencies.